 Meet with the Education Department each semester to review your academic plan.

-Determine the 4-year college or university to which they plan to transfer.
+Determine the 4-year college or university to which they plan to transfer as soon as possible.

 This degree aligns directly with Minnesota State University, Mankato, and the 4-year degree can be completed on the Normandale campus with Mankato.

-If another college or university is chosen, students should seek help form that institution's transfer department or seek help form the Normandale Education Training Academy (EdTrAc) Office on the 3rd floor of the College Services Building in Rm.
+If another college or university is chosen, students should seek help from that institution's transfer department or seek help from the Normandale Education Training Academy (EdTrAc) Office on the 3rd floor of the College Services Building in Rm.
 C 3040.